Fractured Magic: Chapter Ten

 “’Early’ would be a better word, I think.
 It was around four,” Roman admitted.

-“In the morning?!”
-Dinara asked, going shrill in Roman's ear.
+“In the morning?”
+Dinara asked, going shrill in Roman’s ear.
 He winced, veering on the path, and Dinara quickly added, “Sorry!
-How do you even do that?
-If I stayed up that late, then also got up as early as you do, I'd collapse.
-I need eight hours, minimum, or I'm grumpy all the next day.”
+I just—how do you even do that?
+If I stayed up that late then also got up as early as you do, I’d collapse.
+I need eight hours, minimum, or I’m grumpy all the next day.”

 “Believe me, I know,” Roman muttered, laughing again when Dinara pinched him.
-Changing the subject, he asked, “What were you thinking on stage?
+“What were you thinking on stage?
 You made some interesting expressions.”

-“Oh, just the usual.
-It's not that I don't want the role, because I really do.
-I just feel so guilty.
-Tabia didn't even do anything wrong, just got old.”
+“The usual.
+It’s not that I don’t want the role.
+I really do, I just feel so guilty.
+Tabia didn’t even do anything wrong.
+She just got older.”

 “When you’ve lived past a certain age, Di, sometimes you don't mind yielding the stage.”